-The Xilinx LogiCORETM IP Tri-Mode Ethernet MAC
+• The Xilinx LogiCORETM IP Tri-Mode Ethernet MAC

 The QSGMII core can be integrated in a single device with multiple instances of the Xilinx LogiCORE IP Tri-Mode Ethernet MAC core to extend the system functionality to include the MAC sublayer.
-See "Chapter 13, Interfacing to Other Cores" in the LogiCORE IP Ethernet 1000BASE-X PCS/PMA or SGMII Product Guide (PG047) [Ref 5].
+See the "Interfacing to Other Cores" section in the "Designing with the Core" chapter in the LogiCORE IP Ethernet 1000BASE-X PCS/PMA or SGMII Product Guide (PG047) [Ref 5].